vekatze/neut/book/src/statements.md

     // .. discard the value ..
   },
   (value: pointer) => {
-    // .. create a new clone of the value and return it as int ..
+    // .. create a new clone of the value and return it as pointer ..
   },
   size, // integer value
 }